jamiegcan/a-place-for-salvador-allende/README.md

     * [str, optional] Populated only if `oldest_known_year` is known and can be either of the following:
         * `desc place` - The date of establishment of the place is explicitly stated within the place's `desc`.
         * `desc abacq` - The date of establishment of the place comes from secondhand accounts of contributors to http://www.abacq.org/calle/.
-        * `desc implied` - The date of the establishment of the place is derived from another nearby place whose date of establishment is known.
+        * `desc implied` - The date of establishment of the place is derived from another nearby place whose date of establishment is known.
+        * `desc other` - The date of establishment of the place is derived from other sources, usually the contents of file category [Monuments and memorials to Salvador Allende](https://commons.wikimedia.org/wiki/Category:Monuments_and_memorials_to_Salvador_Allende) at Wikimedia Commons.
         * `abacq date posted` - The date in which the place was first featured in an article in http://www.abacq.org/calle/.
         * `openstreetmap` - The date in which the place was first edited in OpenStreetMap to exist and/or be named after Salvador Allende.
         * `google maps` - The earliest date in which Google Maps street view imagery reveals that the place exists and/or is named after Salvador Allende.
-    * If `oldest_known_source` contains `desc`, then the `oldest_known_year`, `oldest_known_month` and/or `oldest_known_day` is fairly reliable.
+    * If `oldest_known_source` begins with `desc`, then the `oldest_known_year`, `oldest_known_month` and/or `oldest_known_day` is fairly reliable.
 This avoids a certain data bias where a lot of places are first recorded on the internet during certain years when they in fact have existed way before the internet era.
 * `desc`
     * [str, optional] Any text that is written within the place (e.g., on street signs, memorial plates and monument inscriptions).
+If the text cannot be reliably transcribed in its native language, we take the its translation as provided in the `abacq_reference` article.
+Null if original text cannot be reliably transcribed and no translation is available.
 * `desc_language`
-    * [str, optional] If `desc` is present, this is the [two-letter ISO code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) of the language in which the `desc` is written.
+    * [str, optional] If `desc` is present, this is the [two-letter ISO code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) of the native language in which the `desc` is written.
 * `alt_name`
     * [str, optional] Alternative name for the place, if known.
 If the place has a different name, but it is not known whether it is a former name, then the name is populated here.
 * `former_name`